The big 4 emotions of the change curve

 - It's possible to 'slip backward' on the curve.
 It's not linear.

 - It is an advantage in life and work to get faster and better at processing change.
 It allows us to take on more, and process it more easily.
+Change is growth.

 - Past experiences and belief systems influence a person's ability to process change.
 Becoming more self-aware and working through life histories supports more effective change processing.
+You learn to recognize that you're reacting to a past experience rather than the present situation.

 - People with greater self-awareness recognize emotions in themselves more quickly.

 There are no right and wrong ways to do change, but from my experience, this pattern of emotions holds true no matter what the change is.
+Professional or personal.
+Big or small.

 We hate SPAM.
-We will never sell your information, for any reason.
+We will never sell your information.